theAbdoSabbagh/DiscordScraper/README.md

 - ⚠️ This project uses [discord.py-self](https://github.com/dolfies/discord.py-self).
 Using selfbots is against Discord's TOS, use this project at your own risk.

-- ✅ The goal of the project is scraping users in specifed guild.
-Scrapes pfp's, usernames, ids, pfp url's.
+- ✅ The goal of the project is scraping users in a specifed guild.
+Scrapes pfps, usernames, IDs, pfp urls and bios.

-- 💗 I'm grateful for whoever stars this repo and buys me a coffee!

 <center>
 <h1>👾 Features </h1>